Flowers Communications Group (FCG) appointed Ignacio H. Carrillo as Vice President.

 Added by HispanicPro on June 15, 2011 at 1:15pm — No Comments

 This week, Groupon subscribers in Austin, Texas, are offered deals on rock climbing, Indian food and a produce delivery service.
-Meanwhile, within the same city, users of the Latino-oriented deals site Descuento Libre can buy discounted vouchers for dental care, prepaid mobile phone services and family fun…Continue
+Meanwhile, within the same city, users of the Latino-oriented deals site Descuento Libre can buy discounted vouchers for dental care, prepaid mobile phone services and family fun pizza parlors.

 Added by HispanicPro on June 15, 2011 at 1:02pm — No Comments

 President Obama’s visit to Puerto Rico, the first official state visit by a president in five decades, has been widely recognized as an attempt to reach out to voters back home, where winning the Latino vote is a key part of Obama’s re-election strategy.
-What’s still unclear is whether his visit, the latest in…Continue
+What’s still unclear is whether his visit, the latest in a line of high-profile speeches and symbolic gestures aimed…Continue

 Added by HispanicPro on June 15, 2011 at 12:49pm — No Comments